 The tax cuts in this budget increase disposable incomes for workers by less than 1% (and by zero for the lowest-wage workers).
 In contrast, just one year of a normal wage increases delivers several times more benefits.
 And annual increases over three years (the term of the next government) delivers benefits dozens of times larger.

-Please read and share our full analysis of the 2019-20 budget, which explains in detail how tax cuts cannot compensate for stagnant wages.
+Please read and share our full analysis of the 2019-20 budget below, which explains in detail how tax cuts cannot compensate for stagnant wages.
 You are also invited to view and share this short video summarising the argument (prepared with the help of our colleagues at the Australia Institute).